blytkerchan/blytkerchan.github.io/_drafts/dfmea.md

 This part of the analysis, then, is to determine two things: for each of the failure modes identified, how would a user, a paying customer, the person we don’t want to piss off, be impacted; and what is the business impact on our company?
 Essentially, this tells us the cost of failure.

-Again, I won’t go through the entire application step-by-step for this post, but you are probably familiar with the “as a ...
-I want to ... because ...” formulation of use-cases.
-This analysis requires a bit more than that: it requires you to step through the workflows for each of those use-cases, determine whether the failure modes you’ve identified affect those use-cases or that workflow, and decide how bad that would be for your user, and for the company.
+Again, I won’t go through the entire application step-by-step for this post, but we've already seen the partial list of use-cases from our PO.
+This analysis requires a bit of a deeper dive: it requires you to step through the workflows for each of those use-cases, determine whether the failure modes you’ve identified affect those use-cases or that workflow, and decide how bad that would be for your user, and for the company.

+We'll also findm, through these scenarios, that our application's observability may become very important: failures that require human intervention may require a human being notified, getting an SMS or a push notification.

 ## Detecting failure